DataDog/documentation/content/en/synthetics/browser_tests/_index.md

 ## Permissions

 By default, only users with the [Datadog Admin and Datadog Standard roles][1] can create, edit, and delete Synthetic browser tests.
-To get create, edit, and delete access to Synthetic browser tests, upgrade your user to one of these two [default roles][1].
+To get create, edit, and delete access to Synthetic browser tests, upgrade your user to one of those [default roles][1].

 If you have access to the [custom role feature][2], add your user to a custom role that includes `synthetics_read` and `synthetics_write` permissions for Synthetic Monitoring.